sivakumarazure18-wq/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

    ![](../media/lab1-16.png)

-1. Whatever options you’ve selected so far will listed on the configuration wizard at this checkpoint.
+1. Whatever options you’ve selected so far will be listed on the configuration wizard at this checkpoint.
 Have a look at them and if needed, move to the previous checkpoints using the **< Previous** button and make the desired changes.
 Once you’re satisfied with the selected options, click **Next** on the **Review Options**.

    ![](../media/lab1-17.png)

 1. Next, head to the **Prerequisites Check** checkpoint.
-At this stage you’ll see, if all the prerequisite checks were successfully completed.
-If not, then a list of errors will be displayed on the window.
+At this stage, you’ll see if all the prerequisite checks were completed.
+If not, then a list of errors will be displayed in the window.
 If there are any errors, you’ll need to go to the stated checkpoint and fix the errors.
 Once you’ve fixed all the errors, a green check mark with a success message will be displayed.
 Then click **Install** to begin the installation.

    ![](../media/lab1-18.png)